 What did you have for breakfast this morning?
 Toast?
 Cereal?
 A Full English?
-Would you appalled if I told you that my breakfast consisted of coffee and chocolate cake?
+Would you be appalled if I said that breakfast for me this morning consisted of coffee and chocolate cake?
 It was delicious.
 Also, not (quite) as decadent as it sounds.

 The finished product is like a simple yet sophisticated Italian dessert.
 Whenever we have any left over, I like to slice it into small squares and nibble with my morning cappuccino, pretending I'm sitting in a cafe overlooking a sun-drenched Italian piazza, as an extra in A Room With A View.